Part-Time Employment Expo Information for Students

 - Bring your class schedule and a pen.

 - Bring several copies of the Generic Job Application.
-This will save you a lot of time at the Part-Time Employment Expo as many employers will accept this from you as an application.
+This will save you time at the Part-Time Employment Expo as many employers will accept this from you as an application.

 - Know what employers will be in attendance and what jobs they are advertising.

 - Keep an open mind.
 Speak with at least 5 employers (10 is even better!).
 There are many applicants and speaking to more employers will increase your success rate for finding employment.

 - Some off-campus employers prefer to see your resume, especially if you are an upperclassman applying for an internship.
 If you have one, bring several copies of your Resume.